 Mycelia uses the blockchain to create a peer-to-peer music distribution system.
 Founded by the UK singer-songwriter Imogen Heap, Mycelia enables musicians to sell songs directly to audiences, as well as licence samples to producers and divvy up royalties to songwriters and musicians — all of these functions being automated by smart contracts.
 The capacity of blockchains to issue payments in fractional cryptocurrency amounts (micropayments) suggests this use case for the blockchain has a strong chance of success.

 What is the IoT?
 The network-controlled management of certain types of electronic devices — for instance, the monitoring of air temperature in a storage facility.
 Smart contracts make the automation of remote systems management possible.
 A combination of software, sensors, and the network facilitates an exchange of data between objects and mechanisms.
 The result increases system efficiency and improves cost monitoring.

 The biggest players in manufacturing, tech and telecommunications are all vying for IoT dominance.
 Think Samsung, IBM and AT&T. A natural extension of existing infrastructure controlled by incumbents, IoT applications will run the gamut from predictive maintenance of mechanical parts to data analytics, and mass-scale automated systems management.

-Blockchain technology enables the buying and selling of the renewable energy generated by neighbourhood microgrids.
+Blockchain technology enables the buying and selling of the renewable energy generated by neighborhood microgrids.
 When solar panels make excess energy, Ethereum-based smart contracts automatically redistribute it.
 Similar types of smart contract automation will have many other applications as the IoT becomes a reality.